12 Ways to Describe Mindfulness for Beginners

 "a mental state achieved by focusing one‘s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations." - Online Oxford Dictionary

-However, the best way to grasp the concept correctly is to learn mindfulness meditation under an experienced Teacher.
+However, the best way to grasp the concept correctly is to learn mindfulness (or 'insight') meditation under an experienced Teacher.
 That is, someone who practices and knows the subtleties of the practice - it is quite different from book knowledge.

 Mindfulness is NOT...